DimaJoyti/go-coffee/dao/docs/PHASE_4_PROGRESS_SUMMARY.md

-# Phase 4: Marketplace & Metrics - Progress Summary
+# 4: Marketplace & Metrics - Progress Summary

 ## 🎯 Overview

-Phase 4 of the Developer DAO Platform implementation is in progress!
-This phase focuses on building the core services that will power the bounty marketplace, performance tracking, and revenue sharing systems.
+4 of the Developer DAO Platform implementation is in progress!
+This focuses on building the core services that will power the bounty marketplace, performance tracking, and revenue sharing systems.

 ## ✅ Completed Components